Updated February 5, 2026 (4th forecast)

 Can't make it to the lakes?
 On exceptionally clear days, Fuji is visible from Tokyo's Shinjuku Gyoen garden.
 Combine urban sakura viewing with a distant Fuji glimpse.
 See our guide: Where to See Mt.
 Fuji in Tokyo.

-- Check visibility first: Clear skies are non-negotiable.
-Use isfujivisible.com to check forecasts before committing to an early wake-up
+- Check visibility first: Use isfujivisible.com to check forecasts before committing to an early wake-up

-- Arrive early: For Chureito, 5am is not too early during peak bloom
+- Arrive early: For popular spots like Chureito, 5am is not too early during peak bloom

-- Have a backup plan: If clouds cover Fuji, focus on sakura close-ups or explore the lakes
+- Have a backup plan: If clouds cover Fuji, explore the lakeside towns, onsen, or local cafés

 From Tokyo:

 Day trip vs. overnight: Day trips work but require very early departures.
-Staying overnight at a north shore ryokan means you can catch sunrise light without rushing, and many offer private onsen with Fuji views.
+Staying overnight at a north shore ryokan means you can enjoy sunrise views without rushing, and many offer private onsen with Fuji views.
+Browse Kawaguchiko onsen & ryokans.

 Affiliate note: Some links in this post may be affiliate links.
 If you book through them we may earn a small commission at no extra cost to you.